Frequently Asked Questions - Visit

 Is there a mobile signal?

 Mobile coverage on the island is quite patchy.
-Vodafone has the best coverage, other operators coverage is very poor
+Vodafone has the best coverage, for other operators coverage is very poor.
+There is very limited Vodaphone 3G coverage within the village of Houbie.

 Is there wireless access anywhere?